Trading Performance and Statistics

 Annual Sharpe Ratio = (Return - RFR) / Std Dev

-Robust Sharpe Ratio
+Robust Sharpe Ratio ^_Top

 The robust sharpe ratio is RAR% divided by the annualized standard deviation of the monthly returns.
-See page 189 of Way of the Turtle for more information.
+See page 189 of Way of the Turtle for more information

-Annual Sortino Ratio
+Annual Sortino Ratio ^_Top

 Identical in form to the Annual Sharpe Ratio, but uses only downside deviation (negative data points) in its denominator, whereas the Sharpe Ratio uses overall standard deviation (which contains both upside and downside deviation).
 The Sortino Ratio is typically favored by those who believe that the performance of trend-following CTAs, and others, is unfairly penalized by the Sharpe Ratio's inclusion of upside volatility in its calculation.
 The higher the Sortino Ratio, the better: